Actindo-AG/Documentation/BigCommerce/Integration/01_Particularities.md

 Since *BigCommerce* allows multiple types for variant options, the driver needs a way to determine the intended type for a variant option.
 You can use types such as dropdowns, radio buttons, or rectangles by the connection settings.
 For detailed information on these types, see [Configure BigCommerce connection](../Integration/02_ManageBigCommerceConnection.md#configure-bigcommerce-connection).

-Alternatively, the “color-swatch type” is available which must be configured in a specific way.
+Alternatively, the color-swatch type is available which requires specific configuration.
 For detailed information, see [Configure color-swatch variant option](../Integration/04_ManageProductData.md#add-color-swatch-variant-option).

 #### Omni-Channel attributes to BigCommerce attributes